The Happening (2008 film): Re-evaluation as a B movie

-In 2018, Craig Lines of Den of Geek said that "Just about every aspect of The Happening is a defiance of expectation.
+In 2018, Craig Lines of Den of Geek said "Just about every aspect of The Happening is a defiance of expectation.
 It uses the tropes of classic disaster/survival B-Movies (Shyamalan clearly knows his classics) but inverts them.
 The pacing of the film, for example, moves in reverse.
 It starts off quite fraught and slows down further and further as it goes on.
 By the time it reaches its (anti)climax, it's become almost motionless with fewer words, longer takes, extended periods of stillness and silence; a vastness you can almost feel."
 He summarized that "The script here is so carefully constructed, so multi-layered and so rhythmic it's almost poetry.
 The fact that much of the dialogue was deemed simply ridiculous by audiences saddens me because every word feels so perfectly in place."

-In 2020, Lindsay Traves of Bloody Disgusting said that it was a deadpan comedy in disguise featuring numerous trope parodies and summarised that "The Happening gave us a film that wasn't about any real killer, but hinted it might be about nationalism, post 9/11 fears and American paranoia.
+In 2020, Lindsay Traves of Bloody Disgusting said it was a deadpan comedy in disguise featuring numerous trope parodies and summarised "The Happening gave us a film that wasn't about any real killer, but hinted it might be about nationalism, post 9/11 fears and American paranoia.
 Then it dared us to ask if we should take it seriously."
-The same year, Scot Mendelson of Forbes summarized that "The Happening is unique unto itself, is rarely boring and has aged well in terms of being a bonkers/original premise delivered with a relatively straight-face (and just a hint of knowing camp).
+The same year, Scott Mendelson of Forbes summarized "The Happening is unique unto itself, is rarely boring and has aged well in terms of being a bonkers/original premise delivered with a relatively straight-face (and just a hint of knowing camp).
 At its core, the Mark Wahlberg/Zooey Deschanel sci-fi chiller is essentially 'What if one of our more genuinely talented directors made a big-budget, R-rated Ed Wood movie?'
 Shyamalan is nothing if not sincere, and while he's attempting a modern-day version of a 1950s sci-fi warning movie, the film is absolutely invested in its mother nature is tired of humanity's bullshit premise."